ahmedbesbes/Understanding-deep-Convolutional-Neural-Networks-with-a-practical-use-case-in-Tensorflow-and-Keras/readme.md

 1. Use Python 3.6: No hassle, intall the Conda distribution that encapsulates the PyData stack (SciPy, Pandas, Matplotlib, etc.).
 Here's the <a href="https://www.anaconda.com/download/#download">installation link<a>
-2. Install the lastest version of Tensorflow: https://www.tensorflow.org/install/install_windows I used a windows machine, same applies of Linux and Mac OS X
+2. Install the lastest version of Tensorflow: https://www.tensorflow.org/install/install_windows I used a windows machine, same applies for Linux or Mac OS X

 3. Install the following python dependencies: